leonidg/gitdoc/Git.md

 Thus, everything we've talked about so far applies.
 Two branches can have a lot in common or very little.
 They're just histories of commits pointing back (ultimately to some common ancestor), so they can contain commits that totally delete files, change them, add lines, whatever.

 The only additional thing that a branch has is the branch _name_, which is technically a _reference_ to a commit.
 Think of it as a label that points to a particular commit—in particular, the last commit on that branch.
 So you can think of the name as that branch's personal `HEAD`.

+From Git's internal point of view, that "reference" is actually all that matters as far as keeping track of the branch.
+When you create a branch, you give it a name and a commit to point to, which creates the history as far as that branch is concerned.
+You don't actually need a branching situation like in the diagram above, where each branch contains commits that the other doesn't have.

+For example, if you just have a linear history (like we were working on before) with Branch A pointing to the second commit and Branch B pointing to the third, that's still valid, even though Branch B totally contains Branch A. Think of it like a **branch in history**.
+From the point of view of Branch A, the third commit never happened.
+Additionally, if you were to switch to Branch A and make a commit, that commit would _not_ be included in Branch B (and a branching situation that looks more like the one drawn above would occur).

+### Our first branch

 It turns out that we already have a branch name, called `master`.
 If you look through some of the commands above, there are references to it in the output.
 If you run `git branch`, you'll see that it's currently the only branch and that it's the current branch (we'll discuss what this means in a moment):